Saturday, October 12, 2024

 “The aforementioned case was resolved by the Judiciary, an independent power over which the Executive cannot and should not interfere in any way, in application of an international agreement,” it read.

-The government “reminds the Venezuelan regime that in the Argentine Republic the division of powers and the independence of judges prevails, something that unfortunately does not occur in Venezuela under the regime of Nicolás Maduro,” it concluded.
+The government “reminds the Venezuelan regime that in the Argentine Republic the separation of powers and the independence of judges prevails, something that unfortunately does not occur in Venezuela under the regime of Nicolás Maduro,” it concluded.

 The aircraft at the heart of the row was grounded at Ezeiza International Airport in June 2022 by authorities in Argentina, acting upon a request from the US courts.